To amend title 23, United States Code, with respect to the highway safety improvement program, and for other purposes.

 Length: 3 pages

-This bill was introduced on March 27, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 27, 2014, in a previous session of Congress, but it did not receive a vote.

 Mar 27, 2014